-ENHR is the platform for young as well as experienced housing researchers and housing sector specialists to meet and discuss research approaches and outcome, compare housing policies in European countries, join forces in finding research funding and publication options in magazines and books ENHR aims to organise a major conference every year.
+ENHR is a platform for both young and experienced housing researchers and housing sector specialists to meet and discuss research approaches and outcome, compare housing policies in European countries, and join forces to find research funding and explore publication options.
+ENHR aims to organise a major conference every year.
 These conferences offer workshops, plenaries and excursions.

 ENHR members come from all over Europe

 The network has members representing almost every country in Europe and a fair number of non-European countries.
-ENHR is where housing specialists from North and South, East and West should feel they are not in an isolated position but part of a housing research network that can bring their research efforts on a higher level.
-They meet during ENHR conferences and Working Groups througout the year in different parts of Europe.
+ENHR offers housing specialists from North and South, East and West access to a world of knowledge and experience that enhances the research of network members.
+They meet at ENHR conferences and working groups meetings which take place throughout the year in different parts of Europe.

-About twenty-five Working Groups, ranging from Collaborative Housing to Welfare policy are active.
+The network has about twenty-five working groups on topics ranging from collaborative housing to welfare policy.
 Their purpose is to further research on particular topics in the field of housing and urban studies.
-Members of Working Groups represent a variety of academic disciplines.
-Working Groups organise meetings for their members at least once a year, discussing papers and books in progress.
-They usually host workshops during the annual ENHR conferences.
+Members of working groups represent a variety of academic disciplines.
+Each working groups organises meetings for its members at least once a year, discussing papers and books in progress, and normally hosts a workshop during the annual ENHR conference.